AttorneyOnline/tsuserver3/README.md

 * **getareas**
     - Shows all characters in all areas.
 * **afk**
-    - Gives you the afk status.
+    - Toggles the afk status on and off.
 * **getafk**
     - Displays players with the afk status in the current area.
 * **getafks**